MicrosoftDocs/azure-dev-docs/articles/mobile-apps/azure-mobile-apps/quickstarts/wpf/authentication.md

 # Add authentication to your Windows (WPF) app

-In this tutorial, you add Microsoft authentication to the TodoApp project using Azure Active Directory.
+In this tutorial, you add Microsoft authentication to the TodoApp project using Microsoft Entra ID.
 Before completing this tutorial, ensure you've [created the project and deployed the backend](./index.md).

 > [!TIP]
-> Although we use Azure Active Directory for authentication, you can use any authentication library you wish with Azure Mobile Apps.
+> Although we use Microsoft Entra ID for authentication, you can use any authentication library you wish with Azure Mobile Apps.

 [!INCLUDE [Register with AAD for the backend](~/mobile-apps/azure-mobile-apps/includes/quickstart/common/register-aad-backend.md)]